GSOUSOU/Example/README.md

 # hello World

-This is a readme for our first paoject!
+This is a readme for our first project!